abbottn3/EC500/README.md

 Lastly, FFMPEG concatenates all movie files into a 10 second slideshow, and finishes by deleting the extra files.

+Note: I recently added a dictionary that appends every time it would write to the txt file of descriptions.
+So the function now returns a dictionary and prints JSON data as well as creates the text document.

 Twitter API:
 To use the twitter API, you must create a Twitter API project to receive OAuth credentials.
 I stored them in a text file line after line so that the program can read the inputs instead of hardcoding them in.